 Open community – People with the same principles bring together diverse ideas and share their work.
 In engineering simulation, the CAE community contribution is essential to innovation.

-Here are 8 reasons why OpenFOAM users should give SimScale a try.
+These were eight reasons why OpenFOAM users should give SimScale a try.
 With more than 100,000 engineers and designers relying on SimScale for their simulation projects, the platform is so much more than an interface for different solvers.
 It is a powerful online simulation software, with plenty of features to choose from and a CAE community wherein everyone can collaborate and share their work with their peers.
 Download this overview to learn about all its features.

-You can try it by creating a free Community account or a 14-day trial for the Professional account.
+You can try the platform by creating a free Community account or a 14-day trial for the Professional account.
 Either way, you’ll have a blast!